Manthiri Kumaran: Production

 The film was produced by Kandasamy and Gopalasamy and was directed by B. Vittalacharya.
 The writer was B. V. Acharya.
 Cinematography was done by G. Chandru While K. Govindasamy was in charge of editing.
 Art direction was by B. V. Babu.
 The film was made in Telugu with the title Madana Kamaraju Katha and was released in 1962.

 Soundtrack

 Music was composed by Rajan–Nagendra while the lyrics were penned by Puratchidasan.
-Playback singers are T. M. Soundararajan, P. Susheela, S. C. Krishnan and Jikki.